 What happens to my existing customer profiles with this update?

-- Customers or visitors with an existing profile who revisit your website after you set up a BlueConic hostname will keep their original unique first-party customer profile.
+- Customers or visitors with an existing profile who revisit your website after you set up a BlueConic hostname will keep their profile (if the cookie hasn’t expired yet).

 - Customers who use a browser or ad blocker that blocks third-party cookies, would not previously have a profile, but will get a new customer profile the next time they visit your site.
 (However, if this visitor received a first-party cookie from that visit, their existing profile would still be used.)